dustinpfister/blog_posts/_posts/nodejs-simple-http-request-get-post-system.md

 What I am writing about here is a script that I can run with nodejs by itself without any additional user space packages to set up a simple static sever, and also respond to post requests.
 This is then not any kind of [getting started type post on nodejs](/2017/04/05/nodejs-helloworld/) so if you are still fairly new with it you might find this post a but to advanced.

 In the script I am sticking to built in node modules such as the [http module](/2018/02/06/nodejs-http/), the [file system module](/2018/02/08/nodejs-filesystem/), and the [path module](/2017/12/27/nodejs-paths/) just to name a few.
+I will not be getting into detail about how to go about suing these modules I have wrote posts on them all ready, and there are many other great resources on the open web that cover how to use these.

 ### 1.1 - I was using nodejs 10.x when I made this